Andriivka, Sumy Raion: History

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Khotin settlement hromada.

 On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.

-Russian invasion of Ukraine
+Russo-Ukrainian War

-On the morning of January 27, 2024, a Russian reconnaissance and sabotage group shot a brother and sister, residents of the village.
+On the morning of January 27, 2024, a Russian reconnaissance and sabotage group shot a brother and sister that were residents of the village.

 On June 6, 2025, Russian forces both entered and captured the village.
 On June 23, 2025, the fighters of the Ukrainian Defense Forces recaptured the settlement from Russian troops.
 This was reported by analysts of the DeepState project as recaptured on June 22, 2025.

-However, Russian forces retook the village four days later.
+On January 8, 2026, DeepState stated that Russian forces re-entered and recaptured the village.
+This was confirmed by ISW, who stated that the village was seized on a prior date.
+On April 12, 2026, ISW confirmed the Ukraine had re-entered and recaptured the village.
+On May 13, Russian forces again infiltrated and later recaptured the village.